DamienFr/WP3_D3.2_SARS-CoV-2_NGS_bioinformatics_pipeline/README.md

 length(seg.sites(sequences))
 ```

 This tells us the number of positions in the 29903 base pair alignment vary in at least one of the included sequences.
-In fact in this alignment the median SNP difference between any two assemblies is **only four mutations**.
+In fact in this alignment the mean SNP difference between any two assemblies is **only 8 mutations**.
 Remember even today SARS-CoV-2 is a young and genetically homogenous virus.

 Storing the alignment like this also allows us to query any particular position.